-The so-called "Big Four" of thrash metal—Metallica, Megadeth, Slayer, and Anthrax—all burst out of the heavy metal underground during an insanely fertile period between 1983 and 1985.
-Thanks to college radio, demo-tape trading and underground fanzines, each of these new bands were eagerly welcomed by hordes of hungry fans around the world, all looking for the next big thing in loud, fast, and obnoxious metal music
+The so-called "Big Four" of thrash metal—Metallica, Megadeth, Slayer, and Anthrax—all burst out of the heavy metal underground during the insanely fertile period between 1983 and 1985.
+Thanks to college radio, demo-tape trading, and underground fanzines, each of these new bands was eagerly welcomed by hordes of hungry metal fans around the world, all looking for the next big thing in loud, fast, and obnoxious music.

-The exact origins of the term "Big Four," as it applies to this particular quartet of bands, has been debated in metal circles for decades.
-Some say the term was coined because they were the first four bands to become well-known (and therefore the biggest selling) from the thrash metal movement.
-Others say it was because they were the first four thrash bands to sign deals with major record labels, back when that sort of thing was still considered a "positive." (haha)
+The exact origin of the term "Big Four," as it applies to this particular quartet of bands, has been debated in metal circles for decades.
+Some say the term was coined because these were the first four acts to become well-known (and therefore the biggest selling) in the thrash metal movement.
+Others say it was because they were the first four thrash bands to sign deals with major record labels, back when that sort of thing was still considered a "positive" (haha).

-Before signing with the big boys, each of the "Big Four" bands paid their dues in the indie-label minor leagues, releasing their debut albums on legendary underground labels like MegaForce, Metal Blade, and Combat Records.
+Before signing with the big boys, however, each of the "Big Four" paid their dues in the indie-label minor leagues, releasing their debut albums on legendary underground labels like MegaForce, Metal Blade, and Combat Records.
 How do those four debut albums hold up today, nearly four (gulp) decades later?
-Here's how I rank them, in order of preference.
+Here's how I rank them in order of preference.

 Released: July 1983, MegaForce Records

 Glory, majesty, bow down, all hail!
-Metallica's debut album Kill'Em All was a game changer that hit the metal scene like a ten-megaton nuclear bomb, and set the template that nearly every thrash metal band would follow for the rest of the decade.
+Metallica's debut album Kill'Em All was a game-changer that hit the metal scene like a ten-megaton nuclear bomb in 1983, setting the template that nearly every thrash metal band would follow for the rest of the decade.

 I can still vividly remember the first time I heard this album as a junior-high schooler in late '83 or early '84.
-Its heady combination of British metal's epic feel and punk rock-inspired speed made me realize that much of the so-called "metal" I'd been listening to at the time (i.e. Motley Crue, Def Leppard, Quiet Riot, etc.) didn't cut it anymore.
+I quickly realized that much of the so-called "metal" I'd been listening to at the time (i.e., Motley Crue, Def Leppard, Quiet Riot, etc.) didn't cut it anymore.
 There was a new sheriff in town!